COMMON QUESTIONS ANSWERED (FAQ's)

 A. Exceptionally well; but different.
 We have a reputation for putting learning first; and that has resulted in our graduates doing exceptionally well.

-We do have a range of different accreditations; but avoid government accreditations (as they increase costs greatly and limit the emphasis we can place on learning) We are internationally recognised by the International Accreditation and Recognition Council (IARC).
+We do have a range of different accreditations; but avoid government accreditations (as they increase costs greatly and limit the emphasis we can place on learning).
+We are internationally recognised by the International Accreditation and Recognition Council (IARC).
 In addition, in many respects we are more widely recognised, due to the fact that we have been established and trained students for so long, through all states, and many overseas countries.
 (Most other colleges tend to operate only in one state or region, and may be poorly recognised outside that area.)
 Close involvement with industry has seen many employers sponsor staff through our courses, and many graduates develop strong careers as leaders in their respective industries.

 Consider the following extract from the Higher Education Editor of the Australian Newspaper (Wed Oct 27, 2010) - "A Skills Australia paper released last week calls for a rethink on how the sector is funded, managed and delivers training.
-It says completion rates are poor, training is often poorly focussed, and skills too often wasted in unrelated jobs"
+It says completion rates are poor, training is often poorly focused, and skills too often wasted in unrelated jobs"

 These are comments about mainstream, government endorsed education!
 Compare us to that?